The photo of the two sellers of Prickly pears (Fichi D’India) was taken in the market of Siracusa (Syracuse).

 Make one long vertical slice down the body of the prickly pear.

-Peel back the thick fleshy skin with the use of the fork and knife that’s wrapped around the prickly pear.
+Use the fork and knife to peel off the thick, fleshy skin that is wrapped around the prickly pear.
 Discard the skin.

 Mostarda di Fichi D’india